Gull Wing Bridge: Construction

 Preparatory work began in February 2021, including an unexploded ordnance survey within the water stretch of the bridge's location, with the official groundbreaking ceremony taking place on 22 March.
-Construction officially began in April, with piling work both on land and the water stretch beginning in June and July respectively, and completed by August 2022.
+Construction officially began in April, with piling work both on land and the water stretch beginning in June and July respectively, and the first section was complete by October 2022.
 Several of the ground piles for the bridge's foundation required them to be driven to 60 m below ground level.

 In September 2021, Waveney Drive was closed to through traffic, while work began on transforming its junction with Durban Road and the Riverside Business Park into a new roundabout connecting it to the Gull Wing's southern approach, along with dualing of the road to the junction with Tom Crisp Way; as part of the bridge's plan, Durban Road was closed off to Waveney Drive, while the business park received a new access road, Colin Law Way, which was completed in May 2022, and formally opened later that year.
 The new roundabout on Waveney Drive was completed in January 2023 and the road reopened to traffic that month.
 Denmark Road was later closed to through traffic in March to make way for construction of a new road layout to the northern approach, including a new roundabout and minor rerouting of the road; this stage of work took seven months, being completed in October, with the road and roundabout opened to traffic soon afterwards.

 Installation of the bridge's steel deck sections began with the first section being installed on the Northern Approach Viaduct (NAV), completed in October 2022; remaining sections of the NAV were completed the following year in April.
 Work on the Southern Approach Viaducts (SAV), was completed in May 2023, with the Control tower's structure being completed two months before this.
 Surfacing work for the road and footpath sections of the NAV and SAV were completed by the end of 2023.